 Homemade BBQ sauce has a shelf life of 1 to 2 weeks, depending on the recipe, and must be kept refrigerated at all times.

-If you got the recipe from someone else, err on the side of caution and store it for up to 7 days.
+If you got the recipe from someone else, err on caution and store it for up to 7 days.

 You can freeze BBQ sauce if that relatively short period isn’t long enough for your purposes or if you want to prepare a large quantity and save some for later.

 Use an ice cube tray to portion it out so that each amount is enough for a single dish (whatever makes more sense for you).